Webinar: High performance chemical dosing

 This webinar looks at the critical process of water treatment in industrial production and explores how best practice in chemical dosing is a key factor in mitigating risks from breaches in health and safety and compliance.

 With water an increasingly scarce resource, sustainability is also an important consideration.
-This webinar also looks in more depth at the sustainability issues with support from RSE (Ross-shire Engineering) on how companies have optimized operating processes and reduced their environmental footprint.
+This webinar also looks in more depth at the sustainability issues with support from RSE (Ross-shire Engineering) on how companies have optimised operating processes and reduced their environmental footprint.